-Skill Component: Installation and operating DFT Software.
+Skill development: Applications of quantum chemistry and basics of DFT Software.

-THERMODYNAMICS-I
+BASICS OF THERMODYNAMICS-I

 Review of basic principles of thermodynamics (I and II laws of thermodynamics, concept of free energy and entropy, combined form of first and second laws of thermodynamics.
-Entropy change during spontaneous process.
+Entropy changes during spontaneous process.
 Helmholtz and Gibbs free energies.
 Thermodynamic criteria of equilibrium and spontaneity.
 Variation of free energy with temperature and pressure.
 Third law of thermodynamics-calculation of absolute entropies.
 Real gases and fugacity, Variation of fugacity with temperature and pressure.
 Thermodynamics of dilute solutions: Raoult's law, Henry's law.
-Ideal and non-ideal solutions: Liquid-liquid solutions, solutions, multicomponent liquid-solid systems and excess thermodynamic properties.
+Ideal and non-ideal solutions: Liquid-liquid solutions, liquid-solid solutions, multicomponent systems and excess thermodynamic properties.
 Maxwell's relation (to be derived).
-Thermodynamic equations of equipartition of energy, Classius-Clapeyron equation (to be derived) and its application.
-Entropy of vaporization.
-Vant-Hoff's equation, integrated form of van't Hoff's equation. (problems to be solved).
+Thermodynamic equations of equipartition of energy, Classius-Clapeyron equation (to be derived).
+Vant-Hoff's equation, integrated form of Van't Hoff's equation. (to be derived).